github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    Depending on your prebuild trigger settings, your prebuild template could change with each push or on each dev container configuration change.
 Retaining older versions of prebuild templates enables you to create a prebuild from an older commit with a different dev container configuration than the current prebuild template.
 Since there is a storage cost associated with retaining prebuild template versions, you can choose the number of versions to be retained based on the needs of your team.
 For more information on billing, see "[About billing for {% data variables.product.prodname_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces#codespaces-pricing)."

    If you set the number of prebuild template versions to save to 1, {% data variables.product.prodname_codespaces %} will only save the latest version of the prebuild template and will delete the older version each time the template is updated.
-This means you will not get a prebuilt codespace if you back to any older dev container configuration.
+This means you will not get a prebuilt codespace if you go back to an older dev container configuration.

    ![The prebuild template history setting](/assets/images/help/codespaces/prebuilds-template-history-setting.png)